-Income taxes - The Society is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
-The Society has implemented the amended accounting principles related to the accounting for uncertainty in income taxes and has determined there is no material impact on the financial statements.
+Income taxes - The Society is publicly supported and exempt from income taxes under Internal Revenue Code Section 501(c)(3) and corresponding California state codes.
+The Society applies the principles related to the accounting for uncertainty in income taxes and has determined that there is no material impact on the financial statements.
+With some exceptions, the Society is no longer subject to U.S. federal and state income tax examinations by tax authorities for years prior to 2009.